Summer Kolea in Waiau District Park, Pearl City. Photo courtesy Evelyn Nakanishi, June 18, 2021.

 - When do the birds leave for Alaska, and where do they gather for departure?
 (DEPARTURE DATE, April and May)

-- How many individuals spend the winter here?
+- How many spend the summer here?
+(SUMMERING-OVER BIRDS, June only)

 People who can count Kolea three times this winter in large areas such as campuses, parks, cemeteries, or golf courses go to this read-only link, bit.ly/2BFwVXG to see the sites I’ve listed.

-— Select your island and region, find your count location, and send Site Code and/or location name to me at koleacount.org/contact.
-I’ll keep track of who is counting where on a private master list.
-This keeps names and emails confidential.
+— Select your island and region, find your count location, and email me your choice in CONTACT.
+I keep track of who is counting, and where, on my master list.
+I’ll keep your name and email private.

-— Count all Kolea in your site 3 times between December 1 and March 31.
+— Count Kolea in your site 3 times between December 1 and March 31.
 If you can only count once or twice, that’s OK.
-All data helps.
-If you can count more than 3 times, that’s fine.
+If you count more than 3 times, that’s fine.
 All data helps.